chaobrain/brainscale/docs/apis/compiler.rst

     ETraceGraphExecutor

-:class:`ETraceVjpGraphExecutor` implements the graph execution for the VJP-based online learning algorithms, including those eligibility trace algorithms for:
+``ETraceVjpGraphExecutor`` implements the graph execution for the VJP-based online learning algorithms, including those eligibility trace algorithms for:

 - :class:`IODimVjpAlgorithm`